Blog/Reduce AI Detection

 Step 7: Use a Humanization Tool as a Starting Point

 Some paid AI writing platforms include built-in humanization features that adjust sentence rhythm, vary structure, and reduce the patterns that detectors flag.
-If you’re starting from scratch, you can generate your paper using our AI essay generator and then apply these edits.
-These are genuinely useful – but treat them as a starting point, not a finished product.
+Our AI humanizer does exactly this – use it as a starting point, then apply the manual steps above on top.

 Common Mistakes That Keep Your Score High

-Leaving the original AI introduction untouched is the most common one.
-It’s tempting to edit the body and leave the intro because it reads fine – but it almost always flags the highest.
+Leaving the original AI intro untouched is the #1.
+It’s tempting to edit the body and leave the intro because it sounds cool, but it means the % of AI will be sky high.

 Using spell check as your only review.
-Spell check doesn’t catch rhythm or pattern issues.
-You need to read it as a reader, not a proofreader.
+Spell check is OK.
+However, it doesn’t catch rhythm or pattern issues.
+You need to read it as a reader, not a pro-proofreader.

 How Long Does It Take to Reduce AI Detection?